ResearchComputing/Documentation/docs/additional-resources/policies.md

 ## Login nodes

-The RC login nodes are lightweight virtual machines that serve as gateways to CURC computing resources including both Blanca and Alpine.
+The RC login nodes are lightweight virtual machines that serve as gateways to CURC computing resources, such as Blanca and Alpine.
 They are strictly intended for non-computational tasks including editing scripts, moving files, scheduling jobs to run on CURC computing resources, and non-intensive workflow monitoring/management tasks.
 They are not intended for computational tasks of any kind.
 CURC personnel regularly monitor processes on the login nodes and reserve the right to terminate processes in